rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 True
 ```

 The the last line of the above code snippet demonstrates that `type` is also an instance of metaclass `type`.
-Normally you can't write self referential classes like that in pure Python.
+Normally, you can't write self referential classes like that in pure Python.
 However, you can circumvent this limitation by subclassing from `type`.
 This enables you to write custom metaclasses that you can use to dictate and mutate the way classes are created and instantiated.
-From now on, I'll be referring to the instance class of a metaclass as target class.
+From now on, I'll be referring to the instance class of a metaclass as *target class*.
 Let's create a custom metaclass that just prints the name of the target class while creating it:

 ```python